vitta-hiring/hiring-challenge/challenges/backend.md

 ## Back-End Challenge

 We have a really [special map](https://en.wikipedia.org/wiki/Squaring_the_square) that is a square shape of squares.

 Each one of those squares we will consider a territory.

-Each territory is divided on squares of 1x1 that are paintable.
+This pics show a special setup of the minimum quantity of squared squares.

 <img src="map.png" width="416"/>

+Each territory is divided on 1x1 squares that are paintable.

 ### 1. Build the territories API